Welcome to today's edition of the Rush 24-7 podcast.

 And that's what I mean.

-That's what happens at at these at these dinners.
+That's what happens at these dinners.

-He is uh he's huge, but he's hilarious.
+He's huge, but he's hilarious.

-He said that he showed up first time at this thing as any as anybody would expect him to be a raving Democrat, but he has become a Republican since he met me.
+He said that he showed up, first time at this thing, as anybody would expect him to be, a raving Democrat.

-I don't know if he means it or not, because everybody starts laughing.
+I don't know if he means it or not because everybody starts laughing.

 I think he does.